 Furnish documentation to the Engineer certifying that personnel working on the equipment have been trained on the installation, operation, and safety features of the lowering unit.
 Only personnel with documentation are authorized by the Department to work on the camera pole and lowering unit for the duration of the project and any warranty period.
 Submit a wiring diagram to show details of all wires that go up the camera pole, through the lowering unit, and connect to the camera to the Engineer.
 Detail wire number, colors, size, and exactly how they are mapped through the pole and lowering unit on the wiring diagram.

-Furnish a factory representative to assist with installation of the assembly and testing of the first lowering system onto the pole assemblies.
+Furnish a representative of the manufacturer to assist with installation of the assembly and testing of the first lowering system onto the pole assemblies.

 Furnish operational instructions to the Engineer.

 Control Cabling.
 Furnish and install lowering units with continuous control cabling for power and Ethernet communications from the top lowering unit connector block at the top of the pole to the ITS Cabinet on the ground; no splicing or connections are permitted in between.
 Cabling shall also be continuous from the bottom lowering unit connector block to the lowering unit junction box and 3 feet of cable slack shall be provided within the junction box.
 Ensure each Ethernet cable end is crimped with an industry standard 8-point crimp tool to a RJ45 connector.
+Replace the ethernet cable if ODOT testing shows the cable does not meet the 1000BASE-T Gigabit Ethernet standard and the TIA 568-2.E standard.

 Provide and install a minimum of 130 ft (39.62 m) of control cabling or up to the amount needed per to reach the ITS cabinet per the plans.
 The individual cables shall be ran alongside each other and taped or secured together every 10 feet at a minimum.
 The cable shall be routed neatly through the pole top tenon, pole, and all conduit/pull boxes into the ITS cabinet.
 Any cable nicks or damage shall not be acceptable and would require complete lowering unit replacement.